CSC207-UofT/course-project-purplemongoose/data/data.md

-this folder stores the two sqlite database files for this project
+this folder stores the two sqlite gateway files for this project